banastas/iPhone-12-Pro-Max-Wallpaper/README.md

-# iPhone-12-Pro-Max-Wallpaper
+# iPhone 12 Pro Max Wallpapers

-A new wallpaper specifically sized for the iPhone 12 Pro Max every month.
+A new wallpaper every month, taken by and sized for the iPhone 12 Pro Max.

 <img src="https://banastas.github.io/iPhone-12-Pro-Max-Wallpaper/iPhone12_ProMax_readme.png">